Conflict Avoidance in Social Navigation -- a Survey: Evaluating an Interaction

-\textbf{Path Time} is a way to measure the velocity of the robot throughout a full interaction.
+\textit{Path Time} is a way to measure the velocity of the robot throughout a full interaction.
 As the robot might accelerate or decelerate, recording the total time that it took the robot to reach its goal is a simple way to measure its performance.
-One unique metric that is also relevant to throughput is ``Social work'', defined by \citet{ferrer2013social}.
-This metric measures the total work done by the robot, and the summation of the work done by each person in the scene. \citet{kanazawa2019adaptive} looked at the total waiting time that the robot had experienced during the interaction.
+One unique metric that is also relevant to throughput is ``social work'', defined by \citet{ferrer2013social}.
+This metric measures the total work done by the robot, and the summation of the work done by each person in the scene. \citet{kanazawa2019adaptive} examined the total waiting time that the robot had experienced during the interaction.
 This measure depends on the \textbf{Robot's Role}, the \textbf{Number of Agents} in the environment, and the \textbf{Experiment Type}.

-\textbf{Path Length} provides another perspective about the interaction, and is correlated with speed and path time: by counting any two of these three metrics (Speed, Path Time, and Path Length) you can get a reasonable estimation of the third.
+\textit{Path Length} provides another perspective about the interaction, and is correlated with speed and path time: by counting any two of these three metrics (Speed, Path Time, and Path Length) one can get a reasonable estimation of the third.
 As such, this metric is also affected by the same attributes as the other two metrics: the \textbf{Robot's Role}, the \textbf{Number of Agents}, and the \textbf{Experiment Type}.

-\textbf{Acceleration} is a way to measure the changes in the robot's behavior throughout the interaction.
+\textit{Acceleration} is a way to measure the changes in the robot's behavior throughout the interaction.
 A robot that accelerates or decelerates several times in an interaction is an indication that it had to replan or adjust to avoid a conflict.
-This metric is highly affected by whether the task is \textbf{Prevention vs. Resolution} of conflicts, and also by the \textbf{Robot's Role}, and the \textbf{Number of Agents}.
+This metric is highly affected by the \textbf{Robot's Role}, and the \textbf{Number of Agents}.